ESDeutekom/SelectionPhylogeneticProfiling/README.md

 - scikit-learn  0.22.2.

 ### Files directory

-(Initial) raw files used, atleast needed for reproducibility.
+(Initial) raw files used, atleast needed for reproducibility with code.

 ### Figures directory
 Contains the (supplementary) figures prduced for the manuscript.